 12 Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.

-What If Someone Never Hears about Jesus
+What If Someone Never Hears About Jesus

 What happens to people who never hear of Jesus?